muskangarg03/ToursProject-Telusko/README.md

 ### Functional Features
 #### **1. Security and Authentication**
-- Role-based access with Spring Security and OAuth2 (JWT).
+- Role-based access with Spring Security and OAuth2.
 - Encrypted passwords and restricted data access based on user roles.
+- JWT (JSON Web Token) is generated upon successful authentication:
+  - The token is sent to the client in the response.
+  - The client includes the JWT in the `Authorization` header (e.g., `Bearer <token>`) for subsequent requests.
+  - The server validates the JWT to authorize access to protected resources based on roles.
 #### **2. User Experience**
 - Responsive design with dynamic page titles and clean URLs.
 - Search and filter options for location, lodging, transport, and price.